StemTBioinf/RprogrammingII/index.md

 2. Write some code that allows you to cluster and split the data into N partitions and store the cluster memberships somewhere in your class.

-3. Write a funtion that for any specified cluster the finction will produce a violin or beanplot for each of the markers in the facs data to show the overall surface marker profiles of the selected cluster.
+3. Write a function that for any specified cluster the finction will produce a violin or beanplot for each of the markers in the facs data to show the overall surface marker profiles of the selected cluster.

+4. Write a function that will produce a 3D tSNE plot where each cell is coloured according to the cluster it belongs to, i.e 5 clusters means 5 colours in the plot.

+5. Write a funtion that for a given gene will plot a 3D tSNE where each cell is coloured according to the intensity of the genes to give an idea of the gene's expression levels over the dataset.

 ***BONUS exercise:*** For any given cluster, find a package that will allow you to workout over-represented gene ontologies (GO) from the genes in a specified cluster.
 This might be a pain, lets see how far we get.